 Awards season begins

-Six Twin Citians are included in the Best Chef: Midwest category, which honors chefs who "set new or consistent standards of excellence" in Minnesota, Wisconsin, Iowa, North Dakota, South Dakota, Nebraska, Kansas and Missouri.
-(The Beards divide the country into 10 regions and bestows a Best Chef award in each of them.)
+Nine Twin Citians occupy seven berths in the Best Chef: Midwest category, which honors chefs who "set new or consistent standards of excellence" in Minnesota, Wisconsin, Iowa, North Dakota, South Dakota, Nebraska, Kansas and Missouri.
+(The Beards divide the country into 10 regions and bestow a Best Chef award in each of them.)

 Find the complete list of semifinalists at www. jamesbeard.org.